x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 References

 Almodovar, Alex.
 Multiple conversations (both in-person and via email/text) regarding both Part I and Part II, 9FEB-2MAR17.
 For Part II, Alex provided guidance/help in resolving contacts, help with floor interesections, cylinder collisions, as well as general help compiling/fixing syntax, constant/variable manipulation, and coding errors.
+All coding has been labeled in locations where Alex has helped me.

 Baraff, D., Witkin, A., and Kass, M.  (2003).
 Untangling Cloth.
 Pixar Animation  Studios.
 Retrieved from http://graphics.pixar.com/library/UntanglingCloth/paper.pdf

 Kider, Joseph.
 Conversations via email and during office hours on 22FEB-2MAR17 regarding errors compiling code, finding correct solutions for all functions, and general help with the composition/functionality of the JelloCube program.
+All coding
+has been labeled in locations where Joe has helped me.

 Author Unknown.
 (Date Unknown).
 Mass-Spring Systems PowerPoint.
 Rensselaer       Polytechnic Institute.
 Retrieved from https://www.cs.rpi.edu/~cutler/classes/advancedgraphics/S09/lectures/06_mass_spring_systems.pdf.
 ~~~